FlowiseAI/FlowiseDocs/use-cases/multiple-documents-qna.md

 ## Upsert

-1. Fnd the example flow called - **Conversational Retrieval QA Chain** from the marketplace templates.
+1. Find the example flow called - **Conversational Retrieval QA Chain** from the marketplace templates.
 2. We are going to use [PDF File Loader](../integrations/langchain/document-loaders/pdf-file.md), and upload the respective files:

 <figure><img src="../.gitbook/assets/multi-docs-upload.png" alt=""><figcaption></figcaption></figure>